Multi-agent Markov Entanglement: Introduction

 where $\norm{\cdot}$ depends on the distance we use to measure Markov entanglement.
 We explore diverse distance measures including the well-known total variation distance and its stationary distribution weighted variant.
 We also design a novel agent-wise distance incorporating the multi-agent structure, which may be of independent interest to the MARL community.
 We further demonstrate how different distance measures capture the entanglement from different perspectives and give birth to the decomposition error in different norms.

-\paragraph{\textbf{Applications of Markov Entanglement}} We then leverage our Markov entanglement theory to analyze several structured multi-agent MDPs.
-We prove that a widely-used class of index policies is asymptotically separable, exhibiting a sublinear decomposition error that scales as $\gO(\sqrt N)$ with the number of agents $N$.
+\paragraph{\textbf{Applications of Markov Entanglement}} We then apply Markov entanglement theory to several structured multi-agent MDPs.
+We prove a widely-used class of index policies is asymptotically separable, exhibiting a sublinear decomposition error scaling as $\gO(\sqrt N)$ with the number of agents $N$.
 This result theoretically justifies the practical effectiveness of value decomposition for index policies.
 Our proof builds on innovations that integrate Markov entanglement with mean-field analysis.

-Finally, we show that Markov entanglement admits an efficient empirical estimation, thus helping practitioners determine when value decomposition is feasible.
+For practitioners, we show that Markov entanglement can be efficiently estimated and serves as a surrogate to test whether value decomposition is feasible.
+Finally, we empirically demonstrate the low-entangled structure in several practical scenarios including a ride-hailing simulator.